 As you get farther into the relationship with your Care Provider you will naturally ask more questions.
 Go with it, and let your gut guide you.

 I know my birth story was an incredible experience and I will always remember it as an empowering and uplifting time in my life.

 The Big Difference between Midwife and OBGYN

 So after all that, what really is the big difference between a Midwife and an OBGYN?

 Well, as stated above, the location of the delivery, and the ability to perform C-Sections.
 Midwives while well trained and medical professionals in their own right are not trained for major surgery.
 If you need a C-Section then there will be an OBGYN involved.

 But also some of your pain relief options will vary.
 While laughing gas and natural pain management techniques will be available with both, if you are looking for an epidural you will need an OBGYN.

-The biggest thing I noticed difference in was more of a personality thing between care providers.
-Midwives seemed a lot more focused on how normal and natural this all is, and while they were on the look out for possible complications they were also very good at providing more information then I knew to ask for.
+The biggest thing I noticed a difference in was more of a personality thing between care providers.
+Midwives seemed a lot more focused on how normal and natural this all is, and while they were on the lookout for possible complications they were also very good at providing more information then I knew to ask for.